wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 ### 4.1 Assignment 0 (20pts)

-Choose one question from soj.me in week6 in our course and then write the Pseudocode.
+Choose one question of this week from soj.me in our course and then write the Pseudocode.

 ### 4.2 Assignment 1 (35pts)

-Translate the following flowchart into Pseudocode
+Translate the following flowchart into Pseudocode, and write a C++ program according to your Pseudocode.

 #### Description